pixeltable/pixeltable-pgserver/README.md

     tmp_pg_data = tempfile.mkdtemp()
     with pgserver.get_server(tmp_pg_data, cleanup_mode='delete') as pg:
         yield pg
 ```

 Postgres binaries in the package can be found in the directory pointed
 to by the `pgserver.pg_bin` global variable.

-Based on https://github.com/michelp/postgresql-wheel, with some differences, eg, multi-platform,
+Based on https://github.com/michelp/postgresql-wheel, with the following differences:
-as well as server management for sharing a server across processes.
+1. Wheels for multiple platforms (MacOS)
+2. Server management (initialization and cleanup in a multi-process scenario)
+3. pgvector extension included